-David V. Rosowsky is Professor of Engineering at the University of Vermont and served for six years as UVM's Provost and Senior Vice President.
-These personal reflections are based on 15 years of experience leading organizational and institutional change in higher education.
-Prior to joining UVM in 2013, he served as Dean of Engineering at Rensselaer Polytechnic Institute, and before that as Head of the Zachry Department of Civil Engineering at Texas A&M University.
+David V. Rosowsky, PhD, is professor of engineering at the University of Vermont (UVM) and served for six years as UVM's provost and senior vice president.
+Prior to joining UVM in 2013, he served as dean of engineering at Rensselaer Polytechnic Institute, and before that as head of the Zachry Department of Civil Engineering at Texas A&M University.
 He previously held the A.P. and Florence Wiley Chair in Civil Engineering at Texas A&M University and the Richardson Chair in Wood Engineering and Mechanics at Oregon State University.
-He is a Fellow of the American Society of Civil Engineers, the Structural Engineering Institute, and the Institute of Science, Technology, and Public Policy at the Bush School of Government and Public Service at Texas A&M University.
-In 2019, he was a Fellow and member of the inaugural cohort of the Association of Governing Boards (AGB) Institute for Leadership and Governance in Higher Education.
+He is a fellow of the American Society of Civil Engineers, the Structural Engineering Institute, and the Institute of Science, Technology, and Public Policy at the Bush School of Government and Public Service at Texas A&M University.
+In 2019, he was a fellow and member of the inaugural cohort of the Association of Governing Boards (AGB) Institute for Leadership and Governance in Higher Education.
+Email: david.rosowsky@uvm.edu.